Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 Read more: Rocket Park — is an exhibition area of 1500 square meters, which features two newly refurbished icons of the U.S. space program — an original Atlas booster with a replica Mercury capsule and an original Titan II booster with a replica of the Gemini capsule for two people.

-In Rocket Park also features an interactive copy of the Friendship 7 Mercury capsule, which allows visitors to climb inside and experience the environment in which Mercury astronauts conducted their missions.
+In Rocket Park also features an interactive copy of the Friendship 7 Mercury capsule, allowing visitors to climb inside and experience the environment in which Mercury astronauts conducted their missions.

 Cost: $15-20.